rjones18/GCP-App-Engine-Pokemon-Flask-App/README.md

-# GCP-App-Engine-Flask-Application
+# GCP-Pokemon-Info-Flask-App
-In this project, I executed the deployment of a Python-based Flask web application onto Google App Engine, utilizing its robust infrastructure and scalability features.
-By seamlessly integrating the GitHub repository with Google Cloud Source Repositories, I established a streamlined Continuous Deployment (CD) pipeline.
+In this project, I developed a Python-based Flask web application that retrieves and displays Pokémon information using the PokeAPI.
+The application was deployed on Google App Engine, leveraging its powerful infrastructure and scalability features.
+By integrating the GitHub repository with Google Cloud Source Repositories, I created an efficient Continuous Deployment (CD) pipeline.

-To enhance the code quality and ensure seamless updates, I integrated Cloud Build, which facilitated automated unit testing and deployment of code modifications to App Engine.
-This process effectively reduced manual intervention and mitigated the risk of introducing potential errors.
+To improve code quality and ensure smooth updates, I incorporated Cloud Build into the pipeline, enabling automated unit testing and deployment of code changes to App Engine.
+This approach minimized manual intervention and reduced the likelihood of introducing potential errors during the deployment process.

-Furthermore, I incorporated a custom domain name acquired through Google Domains, thus providing a professional and user-friendly web address for the application, bolstering its credibility and overall user experience.
+Additionally, I employed a custom domain name obtained from Google Domains, providing the application with a professional and user-friendly web address.
+This enhancement improved the application's credibility and overall user experience, making it an appealing and reliable resource for Pokémon enthusiasts.

 Link to Website: https://pythonapp.reggietestgcpdomain.com